 If a workplace illness or injury has left you in debilitating pain, in a battle with depression, or unable to enjoy your favorite activities, you might feel entitled to specific compensation to cover those issues, referred to in legal lingo as "pain and suffering."

-What you are referring to is called “pain and suffering” in legal lingo.
-Pain and suffering includes the physical pain and discomfort that your injuries have caused you.
+In legal terms, pain and suffering includes the physical discomfort that your injuries have caused.
 It also includes all of the negative emotions you have experienced as a result of your injuries, such as frustration, sadness, anger, humiliation, and the like.

 In fact, anything that has decreased your enjoyment of life can qualify as pain and suffering, such as not being able to participate in your favorite activities.

 The workers' compensation system was designed to streamline the process of resolving claims between injured workers and their employers.

 But this came with a tradeoff.
 While employees now have an easier time getting workers' comp benefits from their employers (because they don't have to prove their employers were at fault), their compensation is usually limited to payments for medical bills and wage loss.

 However, if you've developed a mental or emotional disorder because of your physical work-related injury, you may receive extra compensation.
 For example, dealing with chronic pain from a workplace injuries might lead to depression or an inability to sleep.

 In that situation, the depression or sleep disorder would be considered a "compensable consequence" of the original work-related injury, and the injured worker would generally be able to get treatment and other benefits for the mental or emotional condition as part of the workers' comp case.